To get an early sense of what RedisAI is capable of, you can test it with

 - Rest API + Redis

-Currently, aibench supports one use case -- creditcard-fraud from Kaggle with the extension of reference data.
+Presently, aibench supports a single use case -- creditcard-fraud from Kaggle -- with the extension of reference data.
 This use-case aims to detect a fraudulent transaction based on anonymized credit card transactions and reference data.

 We follow best practices for high-performance Model Serving for each Model Server’s configuration, its protocol layer, and the most efficient serialization method.
 For protocols to serve models for inference, we leveraged gRPC for Google’s TensorFlow serving, HTTP for standard web APIs, and RESP2 for RedisAI.